chark/game-management/Documentation~/README.md

 - [Default Game Manager Prefab] - prefab which can be used as a template for your custom game manager.
 By default, it has the [Default Game Manager] component.
 - [Default Game Manager Settings Profile] - settings asset used to define how the [Default Game Manager] should load.

-After importing, hit play and the [Default Game Manager] should instantiate and be ready to go!
+After importing, hit play!
+The [Default Game Manager] and the [Game Manager Settings] asset should be created automatically with correct profiles from the samples.

 ## Game Manager Settings